-As of March 30, 2012, we had approximately \$212.5 million of goodwill recorded on our balance sheet associated with prior acquisitions.
-In the event the market price of our common stock was to decline materially from its present price for an extended period of time, the Company may determine that its goodwill is impaired.
-If such determination is made, the Company would be required to write down all or a portion of such goodwill, which could result in a material non-cash charge to our results of operations in the period in which such write-down occurs.
+As of March 29, 2013, we have approximately \$198 million of goodwill recorded on our balance sheet associated with prior acquisitions.
+In the event we determine that our goodwill is impaired, we would be required to write down all or a portion of such goodwill, which could result in a material non-cash charge to our results of operations in the period in which such write-down occurs.

-If we are unable to successfully address any of these risks, our business, operating results, financial condition and cash flows could be materially and adversely affected.
+If we are unable to successfully address one or more of these risks, our business, operating results, financial condition and cash flows could be materially and adversely affected.